opendistro-for-elasticsearch/sql/docs/dev/SemanticAnalysis.md

 ### 4.2 Context Initialization

-This part is done in `ESMappingLoader` visitor each of whose visit methods runs ahead of `TypeChecker`.
+This part is done in `ESMappingLoader` nodeVisitor each of whose visit methods runs ahead of `TypeChecker`.
 Take query `SELECT * FROM accounts a, a.projects p WHERE age > 20 AND p.active IS TRUE` for example.
 After visiting the FROM clause, the context completes the initialization with symbol well defined as follows:

 ```
  # field names without alias prefix because alias is optional